-Al Teaching Assignments are made by the Graduate Office.
+The Graduate Office makes AI Teaching Assignments.
 They are usually made by Tuesday in the week before classes and are posted on the bulletin board located in the first floor atrium and on the departmental website.

 Al's assigned to a lecture course lead discussion sections for that course.
 Students register for a discussion section when they register for a lecture.
 A discussion section lasts 50-minutes.
 Al's assigned to a laboratory course lead a laboratory section.
 100-level laboratories are 3 hours and Organic laboratories are 4 hours.